java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 last_update: 2024-05-17
 ---

-The [javafx.animation](javafxdoc:AnimationPackageSummary) package in JavaFX offers a simple framework for creating animations and transitions in a JavaFX application.
+The [javafx.animation](javafxdoc:AnimationPackageSummary) package offers a simple framework for creating animations and transitions in a JavaFX application.
 It operates on the principle of [WritableValue\<T\>](javafxdoc:WritableValue) which are used across JavaFX.
 It additionally provides a variety of built-in transitions for common effects, support for parallel and sequential transitions, and the ability to handle events upon animation completion.
 I will go through all types of animations, starting with `Animation` and its subclasses `Transition` and `Timeline`, before representing a lower level animation with `AnimationTimer`.
 While `Transition` provides a simpler and more user-friendly way to create animations, `Timeline` offers greater flexibility and is suitable for more complex animations.
-In contrast, `AnimationTimer` is designed for frame-by-frame updates and does not take use of `WritableValue<T>`.
+In contrast, `AnimationTimer` is designed for frame-by-frame updates and does not make use of `WritableValue<T>`.

+## WritableValue
+`WritableValue<T>` is an interface that wraps a value that can be read and set.
+It is commonly used for storing properties in JavaFX UI elements, like
+`width` or `height` in the [Rectangle](javafxdoc:Rectangle) shape.

 ## Animation

 The [Animation](javafxdoc:Animation) abstract class provides the core functionality for `Transition` and `Timeline` animations.

 An `Animation` consists of multiple properties:
-- The `targetFramerate` is the maximum framerate (frames per s) at which this `Animation` will run.
+- The `targetFramerate` is the maximum framerate (frames per second) at which this `Animation` will run.
-- The `currentTime` is the current point in time as a `Duration` of the `Animation`.
+- The `currentTime` is the current point in time in the `Animation` as a [Duration](javafx:Duration).
 - The `rate` defines the direction and speed at which the `Animation` is expected to be played.
 It supports both positive and negative numbers.
 - The `cycleCount` defines the number of cycles of this `Animation`.
 It can't be changed while running and must be positive.
 - The `cycleDuration` is the `Duration` of one cycle of this `Animation`.
 It is the time it takes to play from start to end of the `Animation` **at the default rate of 1.0**.